-With effect from 1st January 2016 the number of TENs that can be given in respect of the same premises during a calendar year will be increased from 12 to 15.
-The total number of days authorised by TENs during the same calendar year at the same premises cannot exceed 21.
+The total number of TENs that can be given in respect of the same premises during a calendar year is 20 for the years 2022 and 2023.
+The number of days authorised by TENs during the same calendar year at the same premises cannot exceed 21.

 Am I eligible?

 If you have a personal licence, you can give 50 Temporary Event Notices (made up of standard and late Temporary Event Notices) a year; if you don't have a personal licence you can only give 5 (made up of standard and late Temporary Event Notices).

 If you have a personal licence, you can give 10 Late Temporary Event Notices a year; if you don't have a personal licence you can only give 2 Late Temporary Event Notices.